MicrosoftDocs/visualstudio-docs/docs/sharepoint/how-to-add-a-parameter-to-a-method.md

 ms.workload:
   - "office"
 ---
-# How to: Add a Parameter to a Method
+# How to: Add a parameter to a method
   Use a parameter to pass information into the method or to return information from a method.
 All methods must have at least one parameter.
 For more information about how to design a parameter to support the type of method that you want to create, see [Designing a Business Data Connectivity Model](../sharepoint/designing-a-business-data-connectivity-model.md).

  When you add a parameter to a method, Visual Studio adds the `<Parameter>` element to the XML of the model file in your project.
 For more information about the attributes of a `<Parameter>` element, see [Parameter](http://go.microsoft.com/fwlink/?LinkId=169284).